HPC @ TCU

 Requesting Additional Software

-If there is a software package that you need for a research project please contact us with a specific package and version.
+If there is a software package that you need for a research project please submit a Self-Service ticket with a specific package and version.
 If it can be added nondestructively then once it is approved it will be rolled out on the next maintenance cycle.
 If it has conflicts with existing packages then a decision will be made by the HPC committee.

-How do I put in a request for the following type of issues?
+How do I put in a request for HPC Access?

-All HPC requests should start with the IT Support HelpDesk.
-You can create a self-service ticket or call/chat with us during normal business hours.
-Use the information on this page to identify where to start. it.tcu.edu/support
+All other HPC requests should start with the IT Support HelpDesk.
+You can create a submit a Self-Service ticket or call/chat with us during normal business hours

 Getting Started